 As you might imagine, the very name Jawhorse has great meaning.
 Think of it as two words: Jaw Horse.

+Yes, it's far more than just a solid surface to place items.
+It's like a giant, Transformers-sized hand that will literally grab massive workpieces and hold them firm while you do your stuff.
+Jawhorse product literature shows the product holding incredibly large items in vertical positions.
 As if that wasn't cool enough, the Jaw is operated by means of a foot pedal that completely frees up your hands and allows you to push down harder.

-Soft pads on the Jaw protect items from denting and scratching, and help prevent the items from slipping out.
+Soft pads on the Jaw protect items from denting and scratching and help prevent the items from slipping out.

 Plywood-Holding Capacity and Some Wish-List Items

 As a final note, the Jawhorse can--and will--hold full 4'x8' foot sheets.
 For any home remodeler, that's a big deal since four-by-eight is the standard size for plywood, drywall, paneling, and more.
 However, you would need to purchase the optional Rockwell Jawhorse Plywood Jaw to make this work.

 Now that we're in the middle of big basement finishing project, we've used the Jawhorse a lot and found it to be phenomenal.
 If you want to know what Jawhorse does in just a few metaphorical sentences, it's this:

 Jawhorse is like your bench vise.
 Except, instead of opening a few inches, it opens 4 feet wide.
 And its jaws are padded with rubber.
 And it's portable, not attached to your workbench.
 You can cantilever your material out crazy-far, yet the jaws still hold the material and the Jawhorse doesn't tip over.

 Due to this experience, we highly recommend you pick up your own if your planning a job of this size and proportion.